segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 ### Create IAM roles using Terraform

 You can run the provided Terraform module from your command line to create the IAM roles required for this destination.
+This script requires access to Terraform versions v0.12+.

 > warning "Support for the AWS S3 Terraform module"
 > If you’re familiar with Terraform, you can modify the module to meet your organization’s needs: however, Segment guarantees support only for the template as provided.